mathieu-benoit/labspace-dhi-trivy-python-postgres/.labspace/02-run-app.md

-# Run the Python app with Postgres
+# Run the Python app with PostgreSQL

 ## Review the Python app